DFO-Ocean-Navigator/Navigator-Installer/README.md

 ## Change your working directory to Ocean-Data-Map-Project/oceannavigator/frontend, and build the UI

-* cd Ocean-Data-Map-Project/oceannavigator/frontend ; yarn install && yarn build
+* cd ${HOME}/Ocean-Data-Map-Project/oceannavigator/frontend ; yarn install && yarn build

-## Change the folling lines in the Ocean-Data-Map-Project/oceannavigator/oceannavigator.cfg file.
-By using the following strings 10.0.3.56,10.0.3.9 to navigator.oceansdata.ca.

-* sed -i 's/10.0.3.56/navigator.oceansdata.ca/;s/10.0.3.9/navigator.oceansdata.ca/' ~/Ocean-Data-Map-Project/oceannavigator/oceannavigator.cfg
+## Depening on location.
+You should either use the main branch in order to run in production (which is default).
+Or change to the off-site branch which is recommended for every other use case.

+* cd ${HOME}/Ocean-Data-Map-Project/oceannavigator/configs ; git checkout off-site

+## (OPTIONAL) If you are using our Datastore please send your request to DFO.OceanNavigator-NavigateurOcean.MPO@dfo-mpo.gc.ca and attach a copy of the Public SSH key generated for the user hosting the Ocean Navigator software.

+* ${HOME}/bin/mount-remote.sh

 ## Change back to the Ocean-Data-Map-Project directory and launch the web services.

-* cd ~/Ocean-Data-Map-Project ; ./launch-web-service.sh
+* cd ${HOME}/Ocean-Data-Map-Project ; ./launch-web-service.sh

-## Administrative housekeeping tasks

-* chmod 600 ${HOME}/.conf/.passwd-s3

 # If you wish to use Centos 8 or Fedora 31 you will need to have your system's person install the libnsl library.
 This package is required by Miniconda to be able to run its various binaries and libraries.
 To install the libnsl package issue the following dnf install command;